 What is Fuel Oil Release Coverage on Homeowners Insurance?

 Fuel oil release coverage on homeowners insurance protects your home and property.
-This type of coverage helps to ensure that the costs associated with the cleanup and repair of a fuel oil spill or leak at your residence will be covered by your insurance policy.
+This type of coverage helps to ensure that your insurance policy will cover the costs associated with the cleanup and repair of a fuel oil spill or leak at your residence.

 What is Fuel Oil Release Coverage on Homeowners Insurance?

-Fuel Oil Release Coverage, or Fuel Oil Spill or Fuel Oil Liability coverage, is a specific type of homeowners insurance coverage that applies in the event of a heating oil spill in your home.
+Fuel Oil Release Coverage, also known as Fuel Oil Spill or Fuel Oil Liability coverage, is a specific type of homeowners insurance that applies in the event of a heating oil spill in your home.
 It’s particularly relevant for homes that use oil as their primary source of heating, where there’s a risk of an oil tank leaking or bursting.

 Fuel Oil Release Coverage